mit-submit/submit-users-guide/source/running.rst

 Distributing Software to Worker Nodes
 *************************************

-Again since the HTCondor nodes don't have access to the subMIT storage areas, you need to distribute your software to the worker-node.
+Again since the HTCondor nodes don't have access to the SubMIT storage areas, you need to distribute your software to the worker-node.
 This is further complicated that the OS on each worker-node or cluster may be different.
 Your best options are either to make your software available as a singularity image on CVMFS, or transfer it by hand.

 via CVMFS
 *********

-`CVMFS <https://submit.mit.edu/submit-users-guide/program.html#cvmfs>`_ is mounted on subMIT and all clusters connected to subMIT via HTCondor, and supports the distribution of containers.
+`CVMFS <https://submit.mit.edu/submit-users-guide/program.html#cvmfs>`_ is mounted on SubMIT and all clusters connected to SubMIT via HTCondor, and supports the distribution of containers.

 Several pre-built containers are available already that may meet your needs.
-Check our the ``/cvmfs`` space on subMIT.
+Check our the ``/cvmfs`` space on SubMIT.

 Please see the relevant `Available Software <https://hep-fcc.github.io/FCCAnalyses/>`_ section of the User's Guide for how to distribute your custom container.